 Big Ten Academic Alliance Smithsonian Institution Fellowship

-Since 2014, seven outstanding students from UMD have been awarded the Big Ten Academic Alliance/Smithsonian Institution Fellowship.
+Since 2014, eight outstanding students from UMD have been awarded the Big Ten Academic Alliance/Smithsonian Institution Fellowship.

 UMD BTAA Smithsonian Fellows